mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/upgrade/upgrade-kubernetes-addons/index.md

 A Konvoy upgrade consists of a few distinct steps.

-- Download the Konvoy binary and extracting it in your environment similar to how it was done during the initial install.
+- Download the Konvoy binary and extract it in your environment in the same manner as the initial install.
 - Update the `cluster.yaml` file with the changes outlined below.
-- Run `konovy up --upgrade` which will first upgrade the version of Kubernetes on all of the control-plane nodes, then the rest of the nodes and then it will be upgrade the platform service addons or install any additional addons specified in the `cluster.yaml` file.
+- Run `konovy up --upgrade` which first upgrades the version of Kubernetes on all of the control-plane nodes.
+The command then upgrades the rest of the nodes, the platform service addons, and installs any additional addons specified in the `cluster.yaml` file.

 ## Before you begin

-Before upgrading your Kubernetes cluster or any of the addons you must download the desired version of Konvoy by following the steps outlined in the [donwload](../../download) page.
+Before upgrading your Kubernetes cluster, or any of the addons, you must download the specific version of Konvoy by following the steps outlined in the [download](../../download) page.

 You must also have access to the `cluster.yaml` file and the SSH keys that were generated during the initial install.
 If you are using one of the public cloud provisioners you must also have access to the `state/` directory that was generated during the initial install.

 ## Prepare for Kubernetes upgrade

-In the `cluster.yaml` file, modify the `spec.kubernetes.version` value in `ClusterConfiguration` to the desired Kubernetes version.
+In the `cluster.yaml` file, modify the `spec.kubernetes.version` value in `ClusterConfiguration` to the Kubernetes versionyou want.

 For example, assume the cluster was launched with the following `ClusterConfiguration` section: